rebolation/smoothe/README.md

 ### Usage

-- just include the library in your html file...
+- just include smoothe.js in your html file...
 - some SPA feature will automatically be applied to 'a' tag and 'form' tag